alxhslm/hand-writing-generation/README.md

     ```

 ## Using the interactive dashboard
-To generate synthetis characters in your own hand-writing style, you can use the interactive `streamlit` dashboard.
+To classify your own hand-written characters and generate synthetic characters in your own hand-writing style, you can use the interactive `streamlit` dashboard.
 This is hosted on [Streamlit Cloud](https://streamlit.io/cloud).

 You can also launch the dashboard locally by running the following command: